Open-EO/openeo-community-examples/python/ParcelDelineation/README.md

 ## Running the example

-You will require an openEO account to run the example.
-The [openEO platform](https://openeo.cloud/) offers various options for this.
+Most openEO providers require an account to run the example.
+They offer various options for this, often providing you with some trial to test out the platform.
+You can find all known openEO providers on the [openEO hub](https://hub.openeo.org/).